PART 8

 The pelvis is the command center of your swing.
 When it works, your glutes stabilize your base, your core locks into place, and your upper body has a rock-solid foundation to rotate around.
 When the pelvis drifts or stays quiet, the swing falls apart.
 This chapter shows you how to let the pelvis lead so your motion becomes powerful and repeatable without the struggle.

-II.
-THE BLAME GAME: WHY GOLFERS ARE ADDICTED TO BLAMING THE HIPS
+I. GOLFERS ARE ADDICTED TO BLAMING THE HIPS

 Golfers are addicted to blaming their hips for every bad shot.
 When they slice, they say, "My hips were too slow."
 When they hook, they say, "My hips cleared too fast."
 They treat the hips like a disobedient child, but the truth is far more clinical: The hips are innocent.